dennlinger/transformer-speed/README.md

 Specifically, this also collects results from various systems.
 Feel free to open a PR with timings with your local hardware, to get a better understanding of how fast/slow inference on various systems is.
+This specifically does not utilize `transformers.pipelines`, which make some assumption that do not benefit performance, specifically with respect to the input length and padding strategy.

 ## Caveats
 Currently, this only supports CPU execution, but I plan to incorporate GPU inference soon.